CompSci2013/transportation-portal/docs/migration/multi-component-communication.md

+Nice, now what if a page contains multiple components that are 'aware' of each other.
+Components AA, BB, and CC.
+AA makes a selection and related components BB and CC update their views accordingly?
+Does the professional foundation above already account for this scenario?
 Yes, the state management foundation **already accounts for this scenario perfectly**.
 Let me explain how:

 ## How Multi-Component Communication Works